 UNICEF staff engage children at a Child-Friendly Space in the Domiz refugee camp in Northern Iraq.

 Displaced children in Bossangoa, Central African Republic, participate in a drawing session to manage distress from the conflict.

 Two friends play a traditional game at the UNICEF-supported Child-Friendly Space at the Socoura displacement camp in Mopti, central Mali.

 Children play at a UNICEF Child-Friendly Space in the Mandruzi Resettlement neighborhood, Mozambique.

 A Child-Friendly Space in the town of Tanauan, Philippines, one of the areas hit hardest by Typhoon Haiyan.

-Top photo: Children play during their lunch break at Zilla Parishad Primary School, in Muhammadpur Village, in Maharashtra, India, where UNICEF works with educators and school staff to develop Child-Friendly Schools, which, like Child-Friendly Spaces, are about providing safe and nurturing environments where kids can learn and thrive. © UNICEF/UNI144893/Singh
+TOP PHOTO: Children play during their lunch break at Zilla Parishad Primary School, in Muhammadpur Village, in Maharashtra, India, where UNICEF works with educators and school staff to develop Child-Friendly Schools, which, like Child-Friendly Spaces provide safe and nurturing environments where kids can learn and thrive. © UNICEF/UNI144893/Singh